Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

 The symptoms you experience with vertigo are different from those you'll experience with lightheadedness or fainting, and can sometimes be accompanied by nausea or vomiting.

-You can develop vertigo unexpectedly and without and obvious reason or cause.
+You can develop it unexpectedly and without and obvious reason or cause.

 Even though it impacts many people, vertigo is usually not a sign of a more severe health condition.